codefellows-seattle-javascript-401d15/lab-04-bitmap/README.md

 * Your project should have three transforms
   * Invert the colors (essentially subtract every color value from the max color value which is 255),
-  * Grayscale the colors, multiply each color value by a constant, just make sure your values don't go over 255.
+  * Grayscale the colors - Google it.
   * (red|green|blue)scale the colors, same as above but only multiply one of the colors.

 ## Bonus Points: